FREEDOM PLAINS UNITED

 Every week a committee of Session is meeting to evaluate, and if need be, adjust our policy.

-Of course, we will be continuing to live stream the service as well.
+We will be continuing our live-stream service as well.

 Our congregation has many things to say about happenings in the life of our church.
 The community blog is a place to find out what we are up to and how the Spirit is moving among us!
 Here are some of our recent articles: